 There are a few optional clubs that are nice to have (a hybrid, a gap wedge, a sand wedge) but the clubs listed above are a good start for most beginners.
 Each set featured below includes these main clubs, and some of the sets include a few extras.

-Scroll down to see the best golf sets for beginners or just view the chart that I’ve included here.
+Scroll down to see detailed explanations for the best golf sets for beginners or just view the chart that I’ve included here.